Photography Team Details

 Q. How do I prepare for the Photography Team?

 A. After registering for the Photography Team, instructions on how to begin preparing for the Photography Team should be sent to you in your event registration confirmation email.
 If you are currently signed up for a Photography Team, you can begin preparing at Lenspiration's Photography Team Preparation page using the password provided in the event registration confirmation email.
 From a more broader perspective, do everything you can to become familiar with basic photography stuff through your own personal, self-motivated study, research and practice.
 I suggest finding a photographer whose work you want to emulate and follow them virtually on their blog or through courses they offer or recommend.
-There is an overwhelming wealth of knowledge online.

-Q. What skills do I need to join a photography team?
+Q. What skills do I need to join a Photography Team?

 A. A basic understanding of your camera and photography in general, a desire to want to learn event photography, and . . . it doesn't hurt to have some people skills and patience.

-Q. Can I participate in other activities along with the photography team?
+Q. Can I participate in other activities along with the Photography Team?